repobee/repobee-sanitizer/README.md

 ### There are some rules for prefixing to observe:

 Prefixes are valid for a single block, and are defined on the same line as the `REPOBEE-SANITIZER-START` marker of that block.
-All text found before the `START` marker (stripped fom whitespace) counts as the prefix.
+The prefix is defined as all characters occurring before the `START` marker, without leading and trailing whitespace.
+Whitespace _within_ the prefix, such as in `/   /`, counts as part of the prefix.

-All lines inside a `REPLACE` block must have the prefix (if used), which is then stripped from the line.
-All whitespace is preserved when sanitizing and only the first occurrence of a prefix on each line is removed, allowing code comments inside the `REPLACE` block to be preserved.
+If a prefix is defined in a block, all lines in the remainder of the block that contain a marker, as well as all lines in `REPLACE` blocks, must contain the prefix before any other non-whitespace characters.
+There is no limit to the amount of whitespace that may appear before or after the prefix, however.
+All whitespace is also preserved when sanitizing, and only the first occurrence of a prefix on each line is removed, allowing code comments inside the `REPLACE` block to be preserved.

-> Pro-Tip: There can be any amount of whitespace on any line using a prefix, see example 4.
-This allows easy alignment of code

 ## Commands
 `Sanitizer` supports two main commands: `sanitize file` and `sanitize repo`